 Recruitment planning is a complex, and sometimes time-consuming process.
-But, it’s worth the investment: recruitment planning can ultimately help organizations improve candidate engagement, boost employee retention, and save on recruiting costs.
+But, it’s worth the investment: recruitment planning can ultimately help organizations improve candidate engagement, boost employee retention, lower time to fill and time to hire, and save on recruiting costs.

 A recruitment strategy plan aligns the recruiting team and HR resources toward a common goal — one that supports the growth and priorities of the entire organization.
 Whether seeking to increase diversity hiring, lower turnover costs, or gain a competitive advantage, a recruitment plan gives businesses the opportunity to anticipate a business need and allocate resources accordingly.